Speaking: work with me

 1. The Geography of the Soul

-Why finding ‘the right house’ is not straightforward — and why the search is a journey into identity and our place in time, not just architecture.
+Why finding ‘the right house’ is not straightforward — and why the search is a journey into identity and possible futures, not just bricks and mortar.

-We say we’re looking for the perfect home, but what we’re really searching for is a place that reflects who we are — or who we want to become.
-Drawing on my memoir Turn Right At The Rainbow, I explore why house-hunting becomes a journey of self-discovery, why our sense of home is never purely logical, and what happens when the search takes us somewhere we didn’t expect.
+We say we know what we want in a home, but really we’re trying to identify the place where we will be our truest selves — and it comes to us simply because someone else decides to let it go.
+Drawing on my memoir Turn Right At The Rainbow, I explore why house-hunting becomes a journey of self-discovery, a game with fate, and what happens when the search takes us somewhere we didn’t expect.

-Good fit for: lifestyle, philosophy, memoir, and ‘sense of place’ podcasts.
+Will suit: lifestyle, philosophy, memoir and ‘sense of place’ podcasts.

 1. The Way We Live Now (Slowly)